SteeltoeOSS/Documentation/docs/security/sso-oauth2.md

 The `AddCloudFoundryOAuth(Configuration)` method call configures and adds the Cloud Foundry OAuth authentication service to the service container.
 Once in place, it can be used by the authentication middleware during request processing.

->NOTE: When running behind a reverse-proxy (such as Gorouter or HAProxy) that handles TLS termination for your application, use `app.UseForwardedHeaders` to generate the correct redirect URI so that the user is not sent back over HTTP instead of HTTPS after authenticating.
+>When running behind a reverse-proxy (such as Gorouter or HAProxy) that handles TLS termination for your application, use `app.UseForwardedHeaders` to generate the correct redirect URI so that the user is not sent back over HTTP instead of HTTPS after authenticating.

 ### Securing Endpoints